Skip to main content

 Q.03

-What does the review actually cover?
+What does the review cover?

 If you've built something: prompts, tools, autonomy, evals, traces, costs, prompt-injection surface, and the OWASP LLM and Agentic Top 10 lists.
 If you haven't: the job you've picked, the data you'd give it, and whether the cheapest version is an agent at all.